Information security: Defense in depth

-Information security must protect information throughout its lifespan, from the initial creation of the information on through to the final disposal of the information.
-The information must be protected while in motion and while at rest.
-During its lifetime, information may pass through many different information processing systems and through many different parts of information processing systems.
-There are many different ways the information and information systems can be threatened.
-To fully protect the information during its lifetime, each component of the information processing system must have its own protection mechanisms.
-The building up, layering on, and overlapping of security measures is called "defense in depth."
-In contrast to a metal chain, which is famously only as strong as its weakest link, the defense in depth strategy aims at a structure where, should one defensive measure fail, other measures will continue to provide protection.
+Defense in depth is a fundamental security philosophy that relies on overlapping security systems designed to maintain protection even if individual components fail.
+Rather than depending on a single security measure, it combines multiple layers of security controls both in the cloud and at network endpoints.
+This approach includes combinations like firewalls with intrusion-detection systems, email filtering services with desktop anti-virus, and cloud-based security alongside traditional network defenses.

-Recall the earlier discussion about administrative controls, logical controls, and physical controls.
-The three types of controls can be used to form the basis upon which to build a defense in depth strategy.
-With this approach, defense in depth can be conceptualized as three distinct layers or planes laid one on top of the other.
-Additional insight into defense in depth can be gained by thinking of it as forming the layers of an onion, with data at the core of the onion, people the next outer layer of the onion, and network security, host-based security, and application security forming the outermost layers of the onion.
-Both perspectives are equally valid, and each provides valuable insight into the implementation of a good defense in depth strategy.
+The concept can be implemented through three distinct layers of administrative, logical, and physical controls, or visualized as an onion model with data at the core, surrounded by people, network security, host-based security, and application security layers.
+The strategy emphasizes that security involves not just technology, but also people and processes working together, with real-time monitoring and response being crucial components.

 Classification

 An important aspect of information security and risk management is recognizing the value of information and defining appropriate procedures and protection requirements for the information.
 Not all information is equal and so not all information requires the same degree of protection.
 This requires information to be assigned a security classification.
 The first step in information classification is to identify a member of senior management as the owner of the particular information to be classified.
 Next, develop a classification policy.
 The policy should describe the different classification labels, define the criteria for information to be assigned a particular label, and list the required security controls for each classification.

 Some factors that influence which classification information should be assigned include how much value that information has to the organization, how old the information is and whether or not the information has become obsolete.
 Laws and other regulatory requirements are also important considerations when classifying information.
 The Information Systems Audit and Control Association (ISACA) and its Business Model for Information Security also serves as a tool for security professionals to examine security from a systems perspective, creating an environment where security can be managed holistically, allowing actual risks to be addressed.

 The type of information security classification labels selected and used will depend on the nature of the organization, with examples being: